cairo-book/cairo-book/src/ch201-architecture.md

 the _Memory model_ and the _Runner_.

-The CPU defines the _Instruction Set Architecture_ (ISA): the available instructions, the registers and the state transition algorithm.
+The CPU defines the _Instruction Set Architecture_ (ISA): the available instructions, the registers, and the state transition algorithm.

 The Memory model defines how memory is managed when executing a Cairo program.

 The Runner orchestrates all the different parts of the architecture, it is the entrypoint and the endpoint when executing a program.
-It handles the initialization of the run, the run and its finalization.
+It handles the initialization of the run, the run, and its finalization.

 Those three components are enough to run a basic Cairo program.